What does it mean to classify your medical device?

 - Clinical trials

-An importer or manufacturer with no presence in Europe is obligated to appoint an Authorized Representative, or AR, with a registered business in the EEA area.
-This is obligatory for MDs of all classes.
-The responsibilities of the AR include:
+An manufacturer of medical devices who is not established in Europe is obligated to appoint an Authorised Representative, EC Rep, with a registered business in the EEA area.
+This is obligatory for medical devices of all classes.
+The responsibilities of the EC Rep includes:

 - Coordinating with the regulatory authority

-- Registering, updating, and/or notifying class I, and IVD, Medical Devices with the EEA Competent Authorities
+- Registering, updating, and/or notifying class I, and IVD, Medical Devices with the EEA Competent Authorities, nowadays EUDAMED